01324 625115

 Qualifications

-2019 will see RAF Air Cadet training syllabus course officially recognised by the SCQF (Scottish Credit & Qualification Framework).
+In 2019 the RAF Air Cadet training syllabus course was officially recognised by the SCQF (Scottish Credit & Qualification Framework).

-Cadets who complete “First Class” will be awarded SCQF National Level 5 in Scotland (it will however have 4 credit points allocated compared to 24 for main stream course taught in school) and the certificate of award of SQA RAF Air Cadet Aviation Practice Level 1.
+Cadets who complete “First Class” are awarded SCQF National Level 5 in Scotland (it will however have 4 credit points allocated compared to 24 for main stream course taught in school) and the certificate of award of SQA RAF Air Cadet Aviation Practice Level 1.

 BTEC’s (Business and Technology Council) Awards are a very popular and widely recognised qualification across the UK.
 The Air Training Corps training syllabus allows cadets to be rewarded with diplomas in related subjects just for participating and completing our programmes.